cruxburn/nord-stern-car-numbers/FIRST_DEPLOYMENT_GUIDE.md

 ### Common Issues

 1. **Database not populated:**
-   - Check that the export file is in the project root
-   - Verify the file name matches exactly
-   - Check deployment logs for errors
+   - **Check .gitignore**: Ensure export files are not excluded
+   - **Verify file inclusion**: Run `gcloud meta list-files-for-upload | grep database` to confirm files are included
+   - **Check build context size**: Should be ~471kB (not ~184kB) when files are included
+   - **Check deployment logs**: Look for "📊 Initializing empty database..." vs "📊 Initializing database with exported data..."

 2. **Application won't start:**
    - Check the startup logs